spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **Maintained By** | CNCF / Kubernetes   |
 | **First Release** | 22 May 2018         |

-Available as standalone and part of kubectl, kustomize allows for template-free yaml manipulations.
+Available as standalone cli tools and part of kubectl, kustomize allows for template-free yaml manipulations.
 It reads in raw kube manifest to add, remove or update configuration options through patches.
 Widely used for it ability to generate secrets and configmaps from files.

 ---